 - There are touch receptors all over the skin, but their concentration varies.

 - The fingertips have high concentrations of touch receptors.

 The brain is the most complex organ of the human body.
 It is composed of a number of different parts: cerebrum; cerebellum; medulla oblongata; hypothalamus; pituitary gland.

 - Composed of two symmetrical hemispheres (left and right).

 - High folded surface giving extra area for neurons.

 - Divided into different lobes: frontal lobe; temporal lobe; parietal lobe; occipital lobe, with each lobe having specific functions.

-1. Frontal lobe: functions in reasoning, short-term memory, intelligence, personality, problem solving, emotion, language.
+1. Frontal lobe: functions in reasoning, short-term memory, intelligence, personality, problem solving, emotion, language and movement.

 2. Temporal lobe: function in long-term memory, speech, hearing.

 3. Parietal lobe: functions in sensations, touch and their relationship to movement.